Student Loan repayment guide 2024

 Here's what your monthly repayments could look like.
 If you're self-employed, use this as a guide to how much you should be putting away for your annual tax return:

-As Plan 5 Student Loans are being introduced in August 2023, the first repayment will be no earlier than the 2026/27 tax year.
+As Plan 5 Student Loans were introduced in August 2023, the first repayment will be no earlier than the 2026/27 tax year.

 Student Loan repayments also come with weekly and monthly thresholds.
 If you have a salary that falls below the annual threshold, it could mean that you end up crossing the threshold if you receive a bonus or take on extra shifts.
 If that happens, you will have to start repaying your Student Loan.

 However, if at the end of the financial year (which runs from April to April) your annual earnings are still below the annual repayment threshold, you'll be entitled to a refund.
-Head over to our guide to Student Loan refunds to find out how to go about claiming your money back.
+Head over to our guide to Student Loan refunds to find out how to claim the money back.

 When are Plan 5 Student Loans written off?